cvondrick/ihog/README.md

 ------------

 Before you can use this tool, you must compile iHOG.
-Execute the 'compile' script in MATLAB:
+Execute the 'compile' script in MATLAB to compile the HOG feature extraction code and sparse coding SPAMS toolbox:

     >> compile

-This command will compile the HOG feature extraction code and the sparse coding SPAMS toolbox.

-When you use iHOG, remember to adjust your MATLAB path:
+Everytime you use iHOG, remember to adjust your MATLAB path:

     >> addpath(genpath('/path/to/ihog'))

-Otherwise, iHOG will be unable to find relevant libraries.

 Learning
 --------